itarungm/FIBA/README.md

 # FIBA

-FIBA is an Angular Based file converter applciation where a user can upload their respective file and convert ito BASE64 or Byte Array. ngV11
+FIBA is an Angular Based file converter application where a user can upload their respective file and convert ito BASE64 or Byte Array. ngV11

 ## Development server